flying-potato-js/v1/Contributing.md

 - Reporting bugs
 - Suggesting features or enhancements
 - Improving documentation
-- Contributing code or examples[web:4]
+- Contributing code or examples

 Check existing issues and pull requests first to avoid duplication.
 Discuss ideas in an issue before starting!